[What's New?] [OverView] [BackLinks] [Table of Contents (Pre/Post)] [References]

 Staying in Our Own Seat

-an outward proper-acceleration applied to each part of our being,
+an outward geometric-acceleration on each ounce of our being,

-whose effects may be cancelled by an inward frame-variant force
+whose effects may be cancelled by an inward proper-acceleration

 from someone/thing nearby, if we wish to sit and not slide."